-Kegg, a connected fertility tracker and kegel trainer for women, launches out of beta – TechCrunch
+Kegg, a connected fertility tracker and Kegel trainer for women, launches out of beta – TechCrunch

 “Each woman is unique and so are her cycles,” she adds.
 “Unlike ovulation trackers, kegg helps women understand their fertile window and cyclical fertility and follow their own patterns.
 Usually women take up to six months to learn how to read cervical fluid patterns.
 Our customers report that kegg gives them confidence and they feel empowered.
 Many keggsters conceived with kegg after years of trying because kegg gave them trends beyond ovulation.
 Nothing makes me more happy than an email from a customer whose life changed thanks to my work and kegg.”
 (On that it says “several” women have reported successful pregnancies using kegg since the beta launch in 2018.)

-The startup also has its eye on international expansion, including to Asia (with the support of its Japanese-market focused investor Fermata) — with a plan to launch kegg in Singapore in late October, and in Japan and Canada next year.
+The startup also has its eye on international expansion, including to Asia (with the support of its Japanese market-focused investor Fermata) — with a plan to launch kegg in Singapore in late October, and in Japan and Canada next year.

 While the kegg has a core focus on fertility tracking (and a secondary feature as a connected pelvic floor trainer), Cahojova is excited about wider possibilities for women’s health that she hopes will be opened up as they’re able to take in and crunch more data.

 Kegg users’ impedance readings are uploaded to the startup’s cloud for analysis, so its algorithms can make a personalized fertility prediction.
-But its website also notes it uses ‘anonymized/pseudonymized’ data for research into women’s health.
+But its website also notes it uses “anonymized/pseudonymized” data for research into women’s health.
 (Cahojova specifies users’ personal data is never shared outside the company.
 “Any data we offer to researchers we work with is completed anonymized,” is her privacy promise.)

 Asked what areas of research she’s hoping kegg will help advance, she tells us: “Researchers have noted that health issues can affect typical electrolyte cycles.
 In many of our internal studies we’ve seen examples where readings were ‘out of norm’ for the user.
 In case after case we found evidence of underlying health issues (for example infections) were the cause.
 In the future our goal is to understand how kegg can help monitor overall cervical health.”

 Cahojova also says the device is being used by fertility instructors and doctors to help with monitoring their patients.
-“The beauty of kegg is that by having a user friendly and modern device that women like to use we can get data on changes of vaginal fluids on a large scale.
-With kegg data we also hope to help doctors finally answer their billion dollar question — how can they improve the quality of cervical fluid.”
+“The beauty of kegg is that by having a user-friendly and modern device that women like to use we can get data on changes of vaginal fluids on a large scale.
+With kegg data we also hope to help doctors finally answer their billion-dollar question — how can they improve the quality of cervical fluid.”

-While the business model for kegg is currently fixed price hardware sales, Cahojova says the startup is looking at offering subscription packages in future.
+While the business model for kegg is currently fixed-price hardware sales, Cahojova says the startup is looking at offering subscription packages in the future.
 “In the future, we want to offer more to our users, e.g.: connecting them to specialists to review their cycles or view of additional layers of information.
 Once we have enhanced services ready, we’ll look at switching to a subscription model,” she adds.